Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Blue Cross Blue Shield has cheaper Medicare Advantage plans than Anthem.
 Both companies are cheaper than the state average.
 Medicare Advantage plans are also called Medicare Part C plans.

 In Missouri, Blue Medicare Advantage has $0 plans.
-Keep in mind that you'll still pay your Medicare Part B cost, though.
-You'll pay an average of $10 per month if you buy a plan from Anthem, which operates two separate companies in Missouri.
+Keep in mind that you'll still pay your $174.70 Medicare Part B monthly rate, though.
+You'll pay an average of $10 per month if you buy a plan from Anthem, which has two separate companies in Missouri.

 A Medicare Advantage plan from Blue Shield of California costs $12 per month, on average.
-Anthem has three different companies for Medicare Advantage in California, and the average premium is $15.
+Anthem has three different companies for Medicare Advantage in California.
+On average, Anthem Medicare Advantage plans in California cost $15 per month.

 Anthem vs. Blue Cross Blue Shield: Medicare Advantage rates